starshine-sys/catalogger/docs/USAGE.md

 **Note:** there *must* be a default log channel for the event for redirecting to work.
 **Note 2:** you can remove a redirect by replacing the second channel link in the redirect command with `clear`.

+### Watchlist

+You can use the `cl!watchlist` command (and its `cl!watchlist add` and `cl!watchlist remove` subcommands) to manage your server's user watchlist.
+This can be used to notify mods of potentially suspicious members (re)joining the server.
+Users on the watchlist will have a note attached to their join notification.

 ## Troubleshooting

 If the bot stops logging an event, try the `cl!permcheck` command;